-According to Historian Dr Theophile Obenga, Egyptian Hieroglyphic Writing is the oldest writing system in the world dating back as far as 3 400 BC when the Pre-Dynastic Nubians of Egypt developed the Medu Neter writing system in the Nile Valley during the era of Kemetic Civilization.
+According to Historian Dr Theophile Obenga, Egyptian Hieroglyphic Writing is the oldest writing system in the world dating to the age of African antiquity as far back as 3 400 BC when the Pre-Dynastic Nubians of Egypt developed the Medu Neter writing system in the Nile Valley during the era of Kemetic Civilization.

 Before Dr Obenga’s Thesis that Egyptian writing was the oldest in the world based on the Egyptian Medu Neter Hieroglyphic Writing, the mystery of the origins of writing had seen various conclusions drawn, the most prominent of which is that the origins of world Writing can be traced to Ancient Sumer in Mesopotamia where the Cuneiform Script was developed as suggested by Scholars like John D. Ray, a British Scholar who concluded that writing came to Egypt from Sumer.

 However, despite these differing points of view, Ancient Historical records demonstrating that the Egyptian Hieroglyphic Writing is the oldest in the world have always existed dating back as far as the Phoenicians and Ancient Greece such as in Plato’s Phaedrus dialogue where Socrates attests to the fact that the ta grammata, or, “the letters”, were transmitted to the Greeks by the Ancient Ethiopians being an inheritance given to the Ancient Africans of Egypt by the Egyptian Neter Thoth (Tehuti).